ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 - Run the command to install the whl file, `pip install <path_to_ni_measurement_plugin_package_builder-X_X_X-py3-none-any.whl>`

-- There are two ways to which user can build packages,
+- There are two ways in which users can build packages,
   - Non-interactive mode
   - interactive mode

-#### Non interactive mode
+#### Non-interactive mode

 - To build a single measurement plugin, run the command `ni-measurement-plugin-package-builder --plugin-dir <measurement_plugin_directory>`